hkg25/react-hands-on/ReadMe.txt

 Pure function => same input --> same output

 React is used for dom/view manipulation
-Redux is used for state management
+Redux is used for state management and it is synchronous
     -- Action
     -- Action Creator
     -- Dispatch